Rurouni Kenshin: Restoration: Production

-Nobuhiro Watsuki said the idea of drawing Rurouni Kenshin again after more than 10 years was initiated because the live-action film adaptation was green-lit, but revealed that he had personally always desired to write the series again.
-The opportunity to write Rurouni Kenshin to please longtime fans and potential new readers is what caused him to "grab [his] pen again."
-Although Watsuki was working for Jump Square, there was debate about whether or not to publish this new work in Weekly Shōnen Jump, the highest-circulated magazine in Japan where the original manga ran.
-But because its current series and new authors are Weekly Shōnen Jumps priority, it was decided that a one-shot would be published in Weekly Jump and a short series would run in Jump Square.
+Nobuhiro Watsuki stated that the impetus to draw Rurouni Kenshin again after more than a decade was the green-lighting of the live-action film adaptation, though he had always personally desired to return to the series.
+The opportunity to create new material for both longtime fans and potential new readers led him to "grab [his] pen again."
+Although Watsuki was working for Jump Square, there was debate over whether to publish the new work in Weekly Shōnen Jump, where the original manga had been serialized.
+However, as the magazine's focus was on its current series and new authors, it was decided that a one-shot would be published in Weekly Shōnen Jump and a short series would run in Jump Square.

-When deciding what to actually write for the short series, Watsuki knew fans most likely wanted the Hokkaido arc that ended as a rough draft.
-But he revealed that the conclusion of the theme was the main reason the original manga ended, and with him unable to come up with a new one, he said that there was "just no way" he could write it.
+For the short series, Watsuki knew many fans wanted the Hokkaido arc, which had previously been drafted but never completed.
+He explained that the original manga ended because its core theme had been concluded, and being unable to devise a new one, he felt there was "just no way" to write that arc.
 (Watsuki later began The Hokkaido Arc in 2016.)
-Watsuki's next idea was a sequel about the next generation; either a story about Yahiko or one combining Kenshin's child Kenji and Yahiko's child Shinya to make Ken - Shin.
-But he said that would mean it is not about the Kenshin, and felt that while it was acceptable as a "continuation" of the original manga, it was not suitable for Restoration.
-He next considered a prequel, but realized that would mean Kenshin's friends could not appear, making a prequel more suitable for the one-shot.
-Watsuki's last idea was for a "parallel story," which he defined as "another" or "separate" story that works as a "pleasant gimmick" allowing one to enjoy a work in a different form.
-But said one thing you can not do is change a character's foundation, as that would make it "fake."
-Many ideas were rejected when writing the script for the film, one of his rejected was a thirty-week story he envisioned "before Rurouni," making it a "story based on a template."
-Watsuki described it as "worthy of another Kenshin story" and in line with promoting the film.
-This became Rurouni Kenshin: Restoration.
+His next concept was a sequel focusing on the next generation, either centering on Yahiko or combining Kenshin's son Kenji and Yahiko's son Shinya for a story titled Ken - Shin.
+However, he concluded this would not be about the original Kenshin and, while acceptable as a continuation, was unsuitable for Restoration.
+A prequel was also considered, but he realized it would exclude Kenshin's friends, making that idea better for a one-shot.
+His final concept was a "parallel story", defined as an alternate or separate narrative that serves as a "pleasant gimmick" to enjoy the work in a different form, though he noted a character's foundation cannot be altered without making it "fake."
+Among ideas rejected for the film script was a thirty-week story set "before Rurouni", which he described as a "story based on a template."
+Watsuki deemed this idea "worthy of another Kenshin story" and fitting for promoting the film, which became the basis for Rurouni Kenshin: Restoration.